 That’s enough that you can understand what you read by looking up just a few frequently-used words in the book or article you're studying.
 (You will understand enough of the context to make good guesses about the words you don’t know, or look one or two up without losing the author’s main idea.)

-It is possible-- but not recommended-- to learn the words you don’t know on the lists by memorizing them and their definitions.
+It is possible-- but not recommended-- to learn the words you don’t know on the AWL (or other) lists by memorizing them and their definitions.
 You will remember them much better if you learn them in context, by reading real texts that use those words to make their points.
 You will also get a better understanding of the various exact meanings each word may have.

 Studies show most people need to read or hear a word multiple times (at least 6-10 times according to the sources I have read) to really learn it, so some kind of reading and practice plan can help you learn the words you don’t yet know.